 Practice relaxing your face into a warm and open smile.
 It physically hurts.

 Begin interview.
 There are no windows in the office.
 It’s dim.
 Beige cubicles surround you.
-You envision recycled germs floating through the air and remember why you became a freelancer.
+You envision recycled germs floating through the air and remember why you became a freelance writer.
 You consider asking HR if you can do this job from home if you promise to wear extra fancy yoga clothes.

 You’re introduced to the president of the company.
 It’s going well.
 You’re having a pleasant conversation.
 You’re rocking it.
 You can do this.
 Mental note: Don’t let on that you’re riddled with anxiety, that you barely leave the house.
 And for God’s sake, don’t think about your bladder.